1. ProTop Knowledge Base

 HR num < 98 "3:3" "hourly" "Hit ratio &2 &3 (&1)" alarm

-According to the alert definition template above, this says: If the current value of the alertable Metric HR (buffer hit rate percent), a number, is less than 98, for three occurrences over three samples, then, once per hour, send the message "Hit ratio < 98 (95)" (95 is the current value of HR), as an alarm, to the portal.
+According to the alert definition template above, this says: If the current value of the alertable Metric HR (buffer hit rate percent), a number, is less than 98 for three occurrences over three samples, then once per hour, send the message "Hit ratio < 98 (95)" (95 is the current value of HR), as an alarm, to the portal.
 The message will appear in the Alerts Dashboard on the portal, highlighted in orange.
 And, assuming the administrator has an Alert Response defined for alarms for this site, the alarm message will be emailed to the listed recipients.

-Adding alerts: is it already there?
+Before adding alert definitions: is it already there?

 NOTE: ProTop comes configured with a wide variety of alert definitions by default and includes many of the most interesting metrics.
 Be sure to first check if the metric you want is already defined in etc/alert.*.cfg, it just might be.